blockrockettech/eth-event-listener-gc-run/README.md

 General Architecture
 ====================

-* Google Cloud Run - Dockerised NodeJS application
-* Event found, POST'ed to configured API
-* Serverless based event consumer
+* `event-listener`
+    - scrapes and listens for event from a set of configured smart contracts
+    - Found events are handled by `event-processor-api`
+    - State maintains the current last block scrapped
+* `event-processor-api` is a simple serverless and statelsss API
-* Data persisted to Cloud DB
+    - New events are handle accordingly and persisted to Cloud DB

 ### Google Cloud Run Setup